lua-rocks/core-deprecated/lib/luapi/luapi.md

 Some function comment.
 Can be multiline.
 _Support_ **markdown**.

-The line started with the tag `=` is unnecessary but it makes this function special by specifying its type: *unique pseudo-reqpath*, to refer to it later.

 = src.module.example (function)
 > str (string) some string comment (one line and no markdown for such comments)